 Try to follow this: The two known endocannabinoids (known as anandamide and 2AG) activate CB1 cannabinoid receptors that are concentrated in the central nervous system, including parts of the brain associated with regulating sleep.
 CB1 receptors control the neurotransmitter release that dials back excessive neuronal activity associated with anxiety, pain, and inflammation.
 And guess what?
 These are key factors in modulating sleep homeostasis, or the stability of your nightly Zs.

-Carefully formulated water-soluble CBD products can actually bind with the body’s CB1 and CB2 receptors.
+Carefully formulated water-soluble hemp extract can actually bind with the body’s CB1 and CB2 receptors.
 This assists your body’s endocannabinoid system in maintaining vital health functions and restoring critical homeostasis.
 You have to start somewhere.
-Supplementing with CBD to offset deficiencies can essentially realign the endocannabinoid system to a fully functioning state.
+Supplementing with hemp extract to offset deficiencies can essentially realign the endocannabinoid system to a fully functioning state.
 And we now know what that helps with: sleep!